 Over the past few years, many states have taken steps to legalize sports betting in the United States.
 Several states have already passed legislation to allow for the legalization of sports betting, while other states are still in the process of working on bills that would facilitate its regulation and taxation.

-Below, we've put together some updates on states that we feel will be offering legal sports betting in the near future.
-Their legislatures are looking at the potential tax revenue, the impact mobile app betting will have, and what they have to do to get regulated sports betting in their state.
+Below, we've put together some updates on states that we feel will be offering legal sports betting shortly.
+Their legislatures are looking at the potential tax revenue, the impact mobile app betting will have, and what they must do to get regulated sports betting in their state.

-California has yet to legalize sports betting due to the wide margin in which Props 26 and 27 were voted down in November 2022.
+California has yet to legalize sports betting due to the wide margin in which Props 26 and 27 was voted down in November 2022.
 Although this does not indicate that it is impossible for sports betting to become legal, it appears that it may take more time than anticipated for the legalization of sports betting to occur.
+According to numerous sources, the earliest we could expect legal sports betting in California is sometime in 2024.

 Missouri lawmakers returned to work in January with a key focus on legalizing sports betting in the state.
-State representative Phil Christo-Fanelli has filed House Bill 581, which would provide a legal avenue for Missourians to bet on sports online and in casinos.
-Neighboring states Iowa, Illinois, and Arkansas have also legalized sports betting since a 2018 Supreme Court ruling lifted the nationwide ban outside of Nevada.
+State Representative Phil Christo-Fanelli has filed House Bill 581, which would provide a legal avenue for Missourians to bet on sports online and in casinos.
+Unfortunately, the bill passed the House with ease, but the Senate shot it down.
+Missouri will now have to start with a fresh sports betting proposal sometime in 2024.

 Sports betting is becoming increasingly popular across the US, but not yet in Oklahoma, where there is currently no law.
 Gov. Kevin Stitt has indicated his openness to legalize online sports betting as long as it is fair for Oklahomans, and legislators are discussing how best to do so.
 Efforts to legalize sports betting have thus far been unsuccessful.
 However, Rep. Ken Luttrell has recently written another bill which he thinks may be more successful due to increased public support.